It’s almost St. Patrick’s Day and there is a leprechaun on the loose in our classroom!

 We’re excited to be doing some fun activities for St. Patrick’s Day this week.
 We have a sneaky leprechaun on the loose right now.

 He’s sure a sneaky guy!
-So of course this week for our Literacy Snack, we are reading, Leprechaun On The Loose, by Marcia Thornton Jones.
+So of course this week for our Literacy Snack Idea Leprechaun + Free Printable, we are reading, Leprechaun On The Loose, by Marcia Thornton Jones.

-There are a ton of fun ideas you add to do with this books but for our snack today, we’ll be making a leprechaun trap!
+There are a ton of fun ideas you add to do with this book but for our snack today, we’ll be making a leprechaun trap!

 Each student will need